Flashky/learn-unity/Physics-2D.md

 - **Dynamic**: Physics simulation.
 Gravity and forces affect the object.
 - **Kinematic**: Physics simulation.
 Gravity and other forces **does not** affect the object.
+- **Static**: An static object works as if it would have an infinite mass, so it doesn't get affected by anything hitting it.